CUPP Alleges Clampdown on Opposition in Imo, Seizure of PDP Campaign Materials

 Udora Orizu in Abuja

-CUPP in a press conference in Abuja, accused Imo CP of colluding with the ruling party in the state to seize voter education and campaign materials belonging to its Spokesman and PDP house of representatives candidate, Ikenga Ugochinyere.
+CUPP in a press conference in Abuja, accused Imo Commissioner of Police (CP), Mohammed Ahmed Barde, of colluding with the ruling party in the state to seize voter education and campaign materials belonging to its Spokesman and PDP House of Representatives Candidate, Ikenga Ugochinyere.

 Speaking on behalf of the group, the co-spokesman Mark Adebayo also alleged the detaining and torturing of those in possession of the materials for six days without charging them to Court or releasing them.